 0 Comments

-If your dog training business (or any other activity) falls under any of the hobby categories on the right side of the chart, consider what you can do to meet the business-like criteria on the left side.
-The more your activity resembles the left side, the less likely you are to be challenged by the IRS.
-If you need help to ensure you meet the IRS’s criteria for business-like activity, reach out to schedule an appointment.
 "Tax Tips" are published to provide current tax information, tax-cutting suggestions, and tax reminders.
 If you would like more information on anything in "Tax Tips," or if you'd like to be on our mailing list to receive other tax information from time to time, please contact our office.
 The tax information contained in this site is of a general nature and should not be acted upon in your specific situation without further details and/or professional assistance.
 We are trusted CPA advisors servicing Burr Ridge, Hinsdale, Willowbrook, Darien, Naperville, and all Chicagoland area.
 Do you need assistance with your business and/or personal tax returns?
 Would you like to have a trusted source for your accounting, allowing you additional time to focus on increasing your business?
 Do you use QuickBooks, or plan to in the future, for your accounting?
 We include these in all our service packages, customized to fit your personal or business needs.
 We are currently accepting new clients.
 Your initial consultation is free, so you have nothing to lose and everything to gain.
 Our experienced staff is available to help you streamline your accounting, giving you more free time for yourself.
 Set up an appointment today by calling (630) 320-3720 or email us at [email protected].
 For more free resources, such as Tax Organizers, and Record Retention Schedules, access our website www.monarchaccountinggroup.com.
-Mia Verc, CPA; Janice Papais, CPA Don't let them happen to you!Every year taxpayers are hit with tax surprises that could be avoided if they just knew the rules.
-Here are five big ones that are easy to avoid with some simple planning.
+Mia Verc, CPA; Janice Papais, CPA New mileage rates announced by the IRSMileage rates for travel are now set for 2025.
+The standard business mileage rate increases by 3 cents to 70.0 cents per mile.
+The medical and moving mileage rates stay at 21 cents per mile.
+Charitable mileage rates remain unchanged at 14 cents per mile.
+2025 New Mileage Rates Here are the 2024 mileage rates for your reference.
+To note

+Due date: Wednesday, January 15, 2025 You are required to withhold at least 90 percent of your 2024 tax obligation or 100 percent of your 2023 federal tax obligation.* A quick look at your 2023 tax return and a projection of your 2024 tax return can help determine if a payment is necessary.
+Here are several other things to consider: Underpayment penalty.
+If you do not have proper tax withholdings, you could be subject to an underpayment penalty.
+The penalty can occur if you do not have proper withholdings throughout the year.
+So a fourth quarter catch-up payment may not help avoid an underpayment penalty if you didn't pay enough taxes in prior quarters.
+Self-employment taxes.
+Remember to also pay your Social Security and Medicare taxes, not just your income taxes.
+Creating and funding a savings account for this purpose can help avoid a cash flow hit each quarter when you pay your estimated taxes.
+Don't forget state obligations.
+With the exception of a few states, you are often required to make estimated state tax payments when required to do so for your federal tax obligations.
+Consider conducting a review of your state obligations to ensure you meet these quarterly estimated tax payments as well. *If your income is over $150,000 ($75,000 if married filing separate), you must pay 110% of last year’s tax obligation to be safe from an underpayment penalty.
 "Tax Tips" are published to provide current tax information, tax-cutting suggestions, and tax reminders.
 If you would like more information on anything in "Tax Tips," or if you'd like to be on our mailing list to receive other tax information from time to time, please contact our office.
 The tax information contained in this site is of a general nature and should not be acted upon in your specific situation without further details and/or professional assistance.
 We are trusted CPA advisors servicing Burr Ridge, Hinsdale, Willowbrook, Darien, Naperville, and all Chicagoland area.
 Do you need assistance with your business and/or personal tax returns?
 Would you like to have a trusted source for your accounting, allowing you additional time to focus on increasing your business?
 Do you use QuickBooks, or plan to in the future, for your accounting?
 We include these in all our service packages, customized to fit your personal or business needs.
 We are currently accepting new clients.
 Your initial consultation is free, so you have nothing to lose and everything to gain.
 Our experienced staff is available to help you streamline your accounting, giving you more free time for yourself.
 Set up an appointment today by calling (630) 320-3720 or email us at [email protected].
 For more free resources, such as Tax Organizers, and Record Retention Schedules, access our website www.monarchaccountinggroup.com.
-Mia Verc, CPA; Janice Papais, CPA Summer wedding season has arrived, and newlyweds can make their tax filing easier by doing a few things now.
-A taxpayer's marital status as of December 31 determines their tax filing options for the entire year, but that's not all newlyweds need to know.
+Mia Verc, CPA; Janice Papais, CPA PLUS: Small Business Judicial ALERT UpdateAs a reminder, tax season is also tax scam season for savvy criminals.
+As you prepare to file your tax return, here are some things to know to reduce your risk of having your valuable personal information stolen.
+These tips are provided by the IRS and other experts.

-Whether someone is having fun with a hobby or running a business, if they are paid through payment apps for goods and services during the year, they may receive an IRS Form 1099-K for those transactions.
-These payments are taxable income and must be reported on federal tax returns.
-There are a few other things people should consider when deciding whether their project is a hobby or business.
-No single thing is the deciding factor.
-Taxpayers should review all the factors to make a good decision.
-How taxpayers can decide if it's a hobby or business These questions can help taxpayers decide whether they have a hobby or business: Does the time and effort they put into the activity show they intend to make a profit?
-Does the activity make a profit in some years, and if so, how much profit does it make?
-Can they expect to make a future profit from the appreciation of the assets used in the activity?
-Do they depend on income from the activity for their livelihood?
-Are any losses due to circumstances beyond their control or are the losses normal for the startup phase of their type of business?
-Do they change their methods of operation to improve profitability?
-Do they carry out the activity in a businesslike manner and keep complete and accurate books and records?
-Do the taxpayer and their advisors have the knowledge needed to carry out the activity as a successful business?
-Whether taxpayers have a hobby or run a business, good recordkeeping throughout the year will help when they file taxes.
-More information: What to do with Form 1099-K Small Business and Self-Employed Tax Center Publication 535, Business Expenses Publication 334, Tax Guide for Small Business (For Individuals Who Use Schedule C) "Tax Tips" are published to provide current tax information, tax-cutting suggestions, and tax reminders.
+What do phishers do?
+When the phishers have your information, they can file false tax returns requesting refunds, steal bank account information, set up fake credit cards, establish false IDs, plus much more.
+Remember, if it smells like a phish, it probably is!
+"Tax Tips" are published to provide current tax information, tax-cutting suggestions, and tax reminders.
 If you would like more information on anything in "Tax Tips," or if you'd like to be on our mailing list to receive other tax information from time to time, please contact our office.
 The tax information contained in this site is of a general nature and should not be acted upon in your specific situation without further details and/or professional assistance.
 We are trusted CPA advisors servicing Burr Ridge, Hinsdale, Willowbrook, Darien, Naperville, and all Chicagoland area.
 Do you need assistance with your business and/or personal tax returns?
 Would you like to have a trusted source for your accounting, allowing you additional time to focus on increasing your business?
 Do you use QuickBooks, or plan to in the future, for your accounting?
 We include these in all our service packages, customized to fit your personal or business needs.
 We are currently accepting new clients.
 Your initial consultation is free, so you have nothing to lose and everything to gain.
 Our experienced staff is available to help you streamline your accounting, giving you more free time for yourself.
 Set up an appointment today by calling (630) 320-3720 or email us at [email protected].
 For more free resources, such as Tax Organizers, and Record Retention Schedules, access our website www.monarchaccountinggroup.com.
-Mia Verc, CPA; Janice Papais, CPA For most taxpayers, you have until April 15th of the following year to contribute up to $7,000 ($8,000 if age 50 or over) into a Traditional IRA or a Roth IRA.
-Is an IRA an option worth considering for you?
-If so, which is better?
+Mia Verc, CPA; Janice Papais, CPA As part of your planning for next year, now is the time to review funding your retirement accounts in 2025.
+Recent cost of living calculations means much higher contribution limits for next year.
+Plus the higher income phaseouts for eligibility will make many more taxpayers eligible for fully-deductible contributions.
+So plan now to take full advantage of this tax benefit.
+Here are annual contribution limits for the more popular programs: How to use

 BLOGTo better serve our clients and friends, to keep you up-to-date and informed, our blog is a resource for tax tips and overall accounting related articles.
 We hope you find this useful!
 CATEGORIES